tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

   - Stagnation (56) + Duration (14) = Peace (7)
   - After Completion (21) + Peace (7) = Wooing (28)
   - After Completion (21) - Peace (7) = Duration (14)
+  - (Decrease 49 - After Completion 21) + Increase 49 = (Stagnation 56 + Peace 7)
+  - The opposite of Stagnation (56) is the ‘white dot’ hexagram of Peace (7)
-  - Every number (14, 21, 28, 35, 42, 49, 56) is a product of 7 (7x2,7x3, 7x4, 7x5, 7x6, 7x7, 7x8)
+  - Every number (14, 21, 28, 35, 42, 49, 56, 63, 70) is a product of the ‘white dot’, which as a value of 7 (7x2,7x3, 7x4, 7x5, 7x6, 7x7, 7x8, 7x9, 7x10)
+  - Ever hexagram as an equal number of yin and yang lines
+  - the sum of all the side (70) = the ‘white dot’ (7) = 63, the maximum value and the value every pair equals to.
   - Only the numbers of the top trigram, which is the originating trigram, are odd.
   - There are many more patterns and relationships as well, and this is only within one tholon that has no parents or children!

+Given that ever number has a patterned relationship with one of more numbers, we can reverse engineer where every hexagram sits in the thologram, meaning, we can assign a unique binary value to every vector (or point, but we are only showing vectors here).
+Remember the chapter that hypothesized how if each tholon had a unique binary value then we could unfold the history of that tholon from the moment of creation to the present?
+Using the I-Ching as a super-finite set of unique binary numbers, we just demonstrated this.

 <center><img style="text-align:center;width:100%" src="../Images/tritest.png" /></center>
-I think it is quite obvious and provable that the I-Chine and the thologram are based on the same model.
-Given that the Kabbalah and the I-Ching are also based on the same model (which I will not elaborate on here as it is way too long), we can say that the thologram, and the Kabbalah is also based on the same model.
+I think it is quite obvious and provable that the I-Ching and the thologram are based on the same model.
+Given that the Kabbalah and the I-Ching are also based on the same model (which I will not elaborate on here as it is way too long), we can say that there is an underlying model that many perspectives are based on.

-I do not doubt that the thologram could be used as a tool for divination, mysticism and magic, and many other applications.
-Any truth that exists can be found in many different instances, and its truth is just as valid on one context as another`.
+I do not doubt that the thologram could be used as a tool for divination, mysticism, magic, alchemy as much as it could for chemistry, physics, electronics, and many other applications.
+Any truth that exists can be found in many different instances, and its truth is just as valid on one context as another.
 The only limitation is the creative imagination of the perceiver.